HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 #### Labeling pods and services

 You can add extra labels to the HPE SA pod using the `podLabels` parameter.
 Labels are passed as a YAML **map**.
-For instance:
+Consider the following example:

 ```
 sa: